 The Federal Court decision on Allard was delivered on February 24, 2016.
 In the decision, the Federal Court declared the MMPR invalid as it unconstitutionally violated patients Charter protected rights to liberty and security.
 However, the Court suspended the operation of the declaration of invalidity for six months to permit Canada to enact a Charter-compliant regime.
-The government did not choose to appeal the decision to the Federal Court of Appeal and has, instead, decided to respond to the decision by introducing Charter-compliant legislation.
+The government did not choose to appeal the decision to the Federal Court of Appeal.
+Instead, the government has introduced Charter-compliant legislation.